Ultimate 2 to 4-week itineraries for the Yucatan Peninsula

 Is Playa del Carmen family-friendly?

 Playa del Carmen is definitely more family-friendly than Cancun.
 You can easily stroll around the 5th Avenue with children at night, and you can easily find a stretch of sand (away from the big concrete resort area) without anyone being drunk.
+There are plenty of fun things to do with kids in Playa Del Carmen.

 Is Playa del Carmen budget-friendly?